vagaisuresh/EmailSender/README.md

-# 📧 Bulk Email Sender in ASP.NET Core Web API 9.0 and Blazor
+# 📧 Bulk Email Sender in ASP.NET Core and Blazor

 A full-stack Bulk Email Sender application built with **ASP.NET Core Web API** and **Blazor** front-end, implementing **Clean Architecture** principles for scalability, maintainability, and separation of concerns.
 This system enables efficient bulk email management and delivery using robust tools like **MailKit**, **MimeKit**, and **Entity Framework Core**.